hellerve/blog/wip/Compiling_at_Compile_Time.md

 care of loops in a bulk, we need the higher level to jump past that loop when we go back.

-By noew we’re mostly done, but what about `search-matching-bracket`?
+By now we’re mostly done, but what about `search-matching-bracket`?
 It will just hunt for the index of the matching bracket that closes our loop, and return its index.
 It’s mostly plumbing, but I’ll dump it here anyway: